 - Can I hire a divorce attorney or divorce lawyer on a contingent fee basis?

-The answer is NO. According to New Jersey divorce laws no divorce lawyer can work on the contingent fee basis.
+The answer is No. According to New Jersey divorce laws no divorce lawyer (or family law matter) can work on the contingent fee basis.

 - What is the amount to be paid as child support?